 If a logbook is incorrect or the information in it has been tampered with, this can help establish liability in a lawsuit.
 False and inaccurate records can be evidence of negligence in a truck crash.
 Drivers who are found to have forged logbooks could also face fines and penalties.

-An experienced Kansas City truck accident lawyer or personal injury attorney will understand the importance of the logbook in a truck accident case and why details required by law must be entered correctly and completely.
+An experienced Kansas City truck accident lawyer will understand the importance of the logbook in a truck accident case and why details required by law must be entered correctly and completely.

 Fortunately, new technologies in the trucking industry has helped to reduce the potential of fraudulent records.
 However, some drivers may still decide to alter the hours recorded so they can work more or avoid the needed rest time in order to expedite deliveries of a load.
 For this reason, it’s critical that your attorney understand how to evaluate the accuracy and completeness of the logbook in a truck accident case.